-- Confidence TipCharger cleans better than any other washing technology in most applications the TipCharger will clean to background, so there is no difference between plasma cleaning and a new tip. - Cost Benefit TipCharger can save up to 98% on the cost of the disposable tips and extends the life of fixed tips. - Speed Incorporating the TipCharger System can result in a time savings of 10-30 seconds for every microplate processed or rack of tips cleaned. - Convenience Clear away the clutter and save time: Integrating the TipCharger System eliminates the need to store cases of new pipette tips and dispose of racks of hazardous used tips.
+- Confidence TipCharger cleans better than any washing technology - in most applications the TipCharger will clean to background, so there is no difference between plasma cleaning and a new tip. - Cost Benefit TipCharger saves 90% or more on the cost of disposable tips and extends the life of fixed tips. - Speed Incorporating the TipCharger System can result in a time savings of 10-30 seconds for every microplate processed or rack of tips cleaned. - Convenience Clear away the clutter and save time: Integrating the TipCharger System eliminates the need to store cases of new pipette tips and dispose of hazardous used tips.

-TipCharger Plasma Cleaning Stations Available in 8, 96 and 384 channel versions
+TipCharger Plasma Cleaning Stations Available in 8, 96, 384, and 1536 channel versions